 Under the US tax code, companies are required to get shareholder approval at least once every five years to qualify incentive awards as "performance-based compensation" that is deductible by the company under Section 162(m).
-As such, proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m), and that do not seek additional shares for grants or approval of other plan amendment(s), will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the board's Compensation Committee or other administrating committee is 100 percent independent according to ISS standards.
-However, note that proposals for Section 162(m) approval that represent the first time public shareholders have an opportunity to weigh in on a plan following a company's IPO will not be eligible for this positive override.
+As such, proposals that only seek approval to ensure tax deductibility of awards pursuant to Section 162(m), and that do not seek additional shares for grants or approval of any plan amendments, will generally receive a favorable recommendation regardless of EPSC factors ("positive override"), provided that the board's Compensation Committee or other administrating committee is 100 percent independent according to ISS standards.
+However, proposals for Section 162(m) approval that represent the first time public shareholders have an opportunity to weigh in on a plan following a company's IPO or spinoff will not be eligible for this positive override.

-30. How are proposals that include 162(m) reapproval along with additional amendments evaluated?
+30. How are proposals that include 162(m) reapproval along with plan amendments evaluated?

 All "bundled" plan amendments (i.e., multiple amendments voted under one agenda item) will be analyzed to determine whether they are, on balance, positive or negative with respect to shareholders' interests, and ISS will determine the appropriate evaluative framework and recommendation accordingly.
-This may result in a recommendation based on consideration of both an EPSC evaluation and score and/or the balance of positive and negative impacts from the bundled amendments.
+This may result in a recommendation based on consideration of both an EPSC evaluation and/or the balance of positive and negative impacts from the bundled amendments (see FAQ #28).
+If a company is considering proposing plan amendments in addition to seeking Section 162(m) reapproval, ISS encourages companies to unbundle the plan amendments and present them in a separate proposal.